-13. This Advice Note takes precedence in the case of any conflicting directions given in TD 33/90 and advice in TA 60/90, or other existing Advice Notes in so far as they relate to Strategic Traffic Management Systems (STMS).
+13. This TA takes precedence in the case of any conflicting directions given in TD33 and advice in TA60, or other existing Advice Notes in so far as they relate to STMS.

 14. VMS are provided for Driver Information, Tactical Control and Strategic Traffic Management.
-The scope of these applications is:
+The scope of these applications are:

-Driver Information Systems - provide the motorist with information of a tactical and strategic nature, but also with messages relating to conditions on the network which may affect expected journey times.
-This may include information on major events, eg shows, sports events, etc and inter network connections such as ferries, tolled roads and crossings.

-Tactical Control - provides supplementary information to complement matrix signals and other traffic control signs for management of incidents or occurrences on local roads in the area.
-Signs set in support of tactical objectives display messages specifically related to achieving improvements on the localised sections of the network, eg 'ACCIDENT/SLOW DOWN'.

-Strategic Traffic Management - provide the motorist with information and advice on the road network ahead.
+- Driver Information Legends provide the motorist with information of a tactical and strategic nature, but also with messages relating to conditions on the network that may affect expected journey times, but which are not of a direct or instructional nature.
+This may include information on major events (eg. shows, sports events etc.) and inter network connections such as ferries, tolled roads and crossings. - Tactical Control provides supplementary information to complement matrix signals and other traffic control signs for management of incidents or occurrences on local roads in the area.
+Signs set in support of tactical objectives display messages specifically related to achieving improvements on localised sections of the network eg. 'ACCIDENT/SLOW DOWN'. - Strategic Traffic Management provide the motorist with information and advice on the road network ahead.
 The aim is to improve the performance of the network by redistributing traffic efficiently when congestion occurs on some links and spare capacity is available on others.

-15. This Advice Note covers the application of VMS to STMS only.
+15. This TA covers the application of VMS to STMS only.